One-Health-ARTPARK/era5-weather-data-pipeline/README.md

 1. Clone the repository.
 2. Install dependencies.
+3. Sign up on the CDS Website.
+Copy the URL, UID and API_KEY.
-3. Create a nano script with respective CDSAPI credentials in your home directory.
+4. Create a nano script in the terminal by executing - nano ~/. cdsapirc
+5. Paste the URL, UID and API_KEY as:
+   url: <paste_url_here>
+   key: <paste_uid_here>:<paste_apikey_here>
-4. Run the script: python weather_data_pipeline.py
+6. Run the script: python weather_data_pipeline.py

 ## Important Notes